Sometimes Christmas can be a time of joyful exploring.

 So if being mean and cruel to each other feels so bad, it seems to me that at least part of the answer is to do the very opposite of what doesn’t feel good.

-Instead of hurting each other, we need to be kind to each other.
+Instead of hurting each other, we could be kind to each other.

-Instead of being hateful, maybe we could try acceptance, or forgiveness, or caring, or gentle giving.
+Instead of being hateful, we could try acceptance, or forgiveness, or caring, or gentle giving.

 Unfortunately, it is often so very difficult to get along.